MicrosoftDocs/ai-builder/ai-builder-docs/use-prebuilt-health-insurance-card-power-automate.md

 ---
-title: Use the health insurance card processing prebuilt model in Power Automate
+title: Use the health insurance card processing prebuilt model in Power Automate (preview)
 description: Learn how to use the AI Builder health insurance card processing prebuilt model in Power Automate.
 author: phil-cmd
 ms.topic: conceptual